 - the customary bloke who mutters really loudly every time someone who enters the waiting room after him is called to see the doctor ahead of him.
 I have one word for the guy: triage.
 If you don’t like the system, write lies on the admittance form about how infectious you are, or start vomiting blood every two minutes.

 Everyone else just looked miserable, but with no obvious ailments.
-So if most were not truly ill, or merely there because they need a changed prescription or are hypochondriacs, we need to analyse why.
+So if most were not truly ill, or merely there because they need a changed prescription, or were told to be there ‘just in case’ because of their age, or are hypochondriacs, we need to analyse why.

 The business of health